Tenari/non-fiction/proof-against-contraception.md

 ## Proof that Natural Law is real

+(in progress... defining natural law rigorously is hard...)

 1. Definition of [Natural Law](#definitions)
+2. "Cats have four legs" is a true statement.
+3. Not every single cat has four legs.
+4. Thus #2 can only be true if it refers to an archetypical "cat," which contains the essential _essence_ of what it is to be a "cat."
+5. Every exsitent thing has a statement similar to #2 which is true, but not true of every

 2. The relations of human beings have a natural form.
 3. Aberrations from this form are rightly discouraged.
 4. Repeated discouragement of an action creates, or implies the existence of a rule of conduct relating to that action.